Skip to main content

 Company Name: your client or prospects name (note: your client may see this so be careful not to use abbreviations)

 Location: select from the pre-defined dropdown list.
-Your selection here will pre-set the Currency, Timezone and Localisation fields
+Your selection here will pre-set the currency, time zone and localization fields

 Currency: this will be used on the technology spend dashboard.
 This is derived from the Location and cannot be changed after account creation.
 If you make a mistake, you will need to delete and recreate the company.